rmit-S2-2020-iPhone/s3803330_s3796520_s3774122_s3821011/README.md

 2. Download and unzip the project.

-3. Open project in xcode and press run.
+3. Open project in xcode, chooose iPhone XR and press run.

+4. Open simulator to run the app.